abitofalchemy/TreeDecomps/README.md

   With this line we can generate stats on a given group of production rules

 ### sampling
+This file: `rndmSubgSamp.py` is doing a lot of the heavy lifting.
+This will generate all *prs files needed, then I can seprately run the analysis of orig vs hStars and then look at the Union and Isomorphic ovelaps.

+[TODO] Tweak and otpimize the UnionPlusIsomorphic Intersection

 `python tredec.dimacs.tree.py --orig ~/Theory/DataSets/out.subelj_euroroad_euroroad --peoh mcs`
 `python tredec.samp.phrg.py --orig ~/Theory/DataSets/out.subelj_euroroad_euroroad --tree datasets/subelj_euroroad_euroroad`